 The Firefighter Stairclimb Challenge is an annual event held every spring in Calgary, Alberta.
 We are delighted to recognize H&R Reit as host of the Bow Tower. —

-CLICK HERE for an article on the link between firefighting and cancer.
+CLICK HERE for a research article about the connection between firefighting and cancer.

 CLICK HERE for a fact sheet on firefighters and presumptive cancers.